The First Spark

 That instinct to connect with people naturally led me into community work.
 What began as a simple podcast with friends, thedsgnjunkies, grew into one of Ghana's biggest design communities.
 We later hosted FiDCon, a conference dedicated to upskilling designers across the country.

+Teaching became a natural extension of this.
 I've taught workshops at JACCD and Academic City, run webinars, and led mentorship programs, including a three-month fundamentals cohort designed to build strong foundations for product designers.

 The Storyteller Emerges

 Alongside design, I discovered storytelling and filmmaking.
 YouTube became my space to teach, reflect, experiment, and document my creative journey.
-Fun fact, I used to do rap music so I know what a good story is when it comes to music.
+Fun fact — I used to do rap music, so I know what a good story is when it comes to music.

 I create content for one reason: impact.
 If a video helps someone think better, design better, or navigate their journey better, I've done my job.